srodriguez252/Life-Expectancy/README.md

 # Life-Expectancy

+Project to analyze the life expectancy of a person and compare the different features of the dataset.

+## Project Overview
-Jupiter notebook to analyze the factors that have an impact on the the life span of a person
+Jupiter notebook to analyze the factors that have an impact on the life span of a person.